apache/trafficcontrol/docs/source/development/traffic_ops.rst

 Extensions at Runtime
 ---------------------
-The search path for Data Source Extensions depends on the configuration of the ``PERL5LIB`` environment variable, which is pre-configured in the Traffic Ops start scripts.
-All Check Extensions must be located in ``$TO_HOME/bin/checks``
+The search path for :ref:`to-datasource-ext` depends on the configuration of the ``PERL5LIB`` environment variable, which is pre-configured in the Traffic Ops start scripts.
+All :ref:`to-check-ext` must be located in ``$TO_HOME/bin/checks``

 	.. code-block:: bash
 		:caption: Example ``PERL5LIB`` Configuration

 		export PERL5LIB=/opt/traffic_ops_extensions/private/lib/Extensions:/opt/traffic_ops/app/lib/Extensions/TrafficStats

-To prevent Data Source Extension namespace collisions within Traffic Ops all Data Source Extensions should follow the package naming convention '``Extensions::<ExtensionName>``'
+To prevent :ref:`to-datasource-ext` namespace collisions within Traffic Ops all :ref:`to-datasource-ext` should follow the package naming convention '``Extensions::<ExtensionName>``'

 ``TrafficOpsRoutes.pm``
 -----------------------